j24ohuw/coinmarketcap-websocket-extension/README.md

     ```
 #### /api/coins/?search=:coin
 - Description: flexible search.
-Takes partial or full name, symbol, slug, ID of an individual coin, and retruns list of coins, most likely result on top.
+Takes a partial or full name, symbol, or slug of a coin and retruns list of coins with most likely result on top.

 - URL: http://j24ohuw.xyz/api/coins/?search=bitcoin
     ```JSON